ripe-tech/ripe-sdk/README.md

 ## 9. Authentication

-When using API methods that require special permissions you can use the following methods to authenticate your application: `auth(username, password, callback)`, for login with username and password, or oauth authentication with `oauth`:
+When using API methods that require special permissions you can use the following methods to authenticate your application: `auth(username, password, callback)`, for login with username and password, or OAuth authentication with `oauth`:

 ```javascript
 if (ripe.isOAuthPending()) {